Storm4425/Einstein_Dirac_solitons/README.md

  <br>
 Finster, Smoller and Yau [Phys.
 Rev. D 59, 104020 (1999)] found static, spherically symmetric localized solutions to the Einstein-Dirac equations called Einstein-Dirac solitons (EDS).
-This work considers a modified version of the Einstein-Dirac sys- tem that takes into account a non-zero cosmological constant and a uniform matter background.
+This work considers a modified version of the Einstein-Dirac system that takes into account a non-zero cosmological constant and a uniform matter background.
 We show that EDS occur in this context, and we qualitatively identify a localization regime bounded above and below by the cosmological constant.
 The formation of EDS as a phase transition between a state of uniform energy density